anheikkil/install-scripts/README.md

-# install-scripts
+# Install Scripts

-This repository contains my install scripts
+This repository contains install scripts for provisioning and configuring my computers.